journeyANDloneliness/DataCollector/readme.md

- ---> add additional reply when user posted a job: it's turned off by default. a command to turn it on by `!show_info 1` extends MessageJob class and override on_message_edit function to add aditional function when user edit message(MessageJob). and on_reaction_add when reviewer give reaction to review posted by bot(MessageReview). and import your derived class to auto_message,py
+ ---> add additional reply when user posted a job:

+ it's turned off by default. a command to turn it on is `!show_info 1`. extends BotReply class and override on_message_edit function to add aditional function when user edit message(MessageJob). and on_reaction_add when reviewer give reaction to review posted by bot(MessageReview). and import your derived class to auto_message,py